danielabar/meblog/src/markdown/ai-forecasts-fear-and-focus.md

 AI is fascinating and important, and there will always be questions about where it's headed.
 But not all predictions are equally worth listening to.
 By understanding how our minds are wired, how predictions really stack up, and where our real influence lies, it's possible to cut through the hype and make your attention work for you, not against you.

 ## TODO
-* intro para
-  * awkward wording "it starts to feel like a constant signal drowned in noise"
 * Should the topic of superforecasters be a separate section?
   * are there any superforecasters in AI that we should be listening to?
   * is "Good Judgement Project" still active?
 Any AI analysis within that? https://en.wikipedia.org/wiki/The_Good_Judgment_Project